Noble Energy Inc. [NBL] – Mismatched value and price: Is it Worth Buying?

 Noble Energy Inc. [NASDAQ:NBL]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Noble Energy Inc. [NBL], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Noble Energy Inc. [NBL], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
 On average, stock market experts give NBL an Overweight rating.
-The average 12-month price forecast for this stock is $8.04, with the high estimate being $30.00, the low estimate being $6.00 and the median estimate amounting to $12.00.
+The average 12-month price forecast for this stock is $7.21, with the high estimate being $30.00, the low estimate being $6.00 and the median estimate amounting to $12.00.
 This is compared to its latest closing price of $7.22.

 Fundamental Analysis of Noble Energy Inc. [NBL]